 Before the burial or cremation, the deceased’s body may be displayed for a few hours or days so that friends, acquaintances, and colleagues can pay their respects.
 A service usually commemorates their life and consoles and offers closure to those left behind.

 - Will there be a wake?
 Will it be an open or closed casket?

-- Will there be a photo display, slideshow, or video running at the wake or funeral?
+- Will a photo display, slideshow, or video run at the wake or funeral?

 - Will there be services at a religious institution?
 At the gravesite?
 Or will there be no services?